verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

   -h                         Help
 ```

 For example, to have the script create the YAML file using your `[DEFAULT]` OCI CLI profile and then create a Kubernetes secret
-named `oci`, you can simply run the script with no arguments as follows:
+named `oci`, you can run the script with no arguments, as follows:

 ```
 $ ./create_oci_config_secret.sh